 I’m a self-confessed coconut oil addict.
 I use it for everything from removing makeup, moisturising my skin, conditioning my hair, as a cuticle oil, as a lip balm, a daily cleanser, and to soothe redness.
-My friends joke that I even put it on my car, my relationship, all over my house.. you get the idea!
+My friends joke that I even put it on my car, my relationship, all over my house, pets.. you get the idea!

 I’ve tried many brands of coconut oil, all cold-pressed but varying in quality, until I tried Forest Essentials Organic Cold Pressed Virgin Coconut Oil and fell in love at first touch.
 You can tell it’s totally natural just from the smell, which is like delicate fresh green coconuts, not that musty oil smell you get from cheaper versions.
 The consistency is nice and thick, and a small amount goes a long way when rubbed between warm hands.
 It melts into your pores deliciously, giving the skin all those amazing benefits of moisture, nutrition, and deep cleaning.
 Coconut oil is anti-fungal, anti-bacterial & anti-viral, meaning it really does get rid of all that grime on your face.
 Not to forget, it makes skin & hair so soft that you basically won’t able to stop touching it (but please don’t, excess touching of your face spreads bacteria and causes acne, and too much playing with your hair makes it frizz).